enmai1988/shortly-express/README.md

 # Shortly-Express

 This is a URL shortening service similar to Bitly(partially finished).
-The goal is to allow registered users to have their private list of shortened urls while unregistered users are can still shorten urls freely without the private list.
+The goal is to allow registered users to have their private list of shortened urls while unregistered users can still shorten urls freely without the private list.